Explore resources relevant to topics such as course curricula, music lessons, facilities, and more!

 Card Swipe Access:

 Please make sure to request card swipe access for Haydn Hall and Denison Hall.
-This step is not required if you intend to enroll in any music ensembles (MUEN).
+Note that you will need to provide your 7-digit student ID.
+This step is not required if you intend to enroll in any music ensembles (MUEN) or lessons (MUAP).

 CIM Building Access